skleinbo/Ising/README.md

 This package implements Markov-chain-Monte-Carlo methods (MCMC) to study the equilibrium thermodynamic behavior of the Ising model on a square lattice.
 Currently it implements the classical Metropolis algorithm as well as Wolff's cluster algorithm.

-You will find a source file with all the simulation routines and a notebook (`extras/MCMC_Ising.ipynb`) that ties them together into parametric studies, produces nice plots and so on.

 To watch the algorithms in action, a visualization app based on [Makie](http://makie.juliaplots.org/stable/index.html) is provided. ![visualization](img/window.png)

 For now the simulation is restricted to a square lattice with constant couplings and external fields.
 It should however be fairly straightforward to extend the code to cover more general systems.